 ‘The carpet, too, is moving under you’

 Taken literally this is ludicrous, but in her mind, the removal of the blankets has become the removal of the carpet.
 This perhaps suggests that the woman can’t help associating her lover’s leaving with her whole life falling apart, even to the extent of her losing the carpet.
+His rejection of her is again turning her into a vagabond, and thus reflecting her own rejection of others.

 If she is walking across the carpet, this might be seen as a sign of hope for her.
-She at least is being active, and this makes a favourable contrast between her situation and those of the orphan and vagabond whose desperation is represented by their simply standing.
+She at least is being active, and this makes a favourable contrast between her situation and those of the orphan and vagabond whose desperation is represented by their simply ‘standing’.

 The song is a fine representation of someone’s mental state as they oscillate between decisive action and despair.
 The opening lines of verses one, two and four are all positive, as are the song’s final couplet, suggesting the woman is determined to put her immediate past behind her.
 The passages in between are essentially negative, as her thoughts start to dwell on her situation.